MRaju2022/DevOps3/README.md

 //Testing CI-CD process
-// Through jenkins file which we uploaded in remote repository
+// Through jenkins file which we uploaded in remote repositor
+//DevOps-3